 Man with history of alcoholism died at home, inquest hears

-A 50-year-old man who had a complex history of drug and alcohol misuse, died at home, an inquest has heard.
+A 66-year-old man who had a history of alcohol misuse died at home, an inquest has heard.

 You may also want to watch:

 She said: “I have received some background evidence from his brother that Mr Smith had some alcohol problems in the past but was trying to get his life back together again.
 He was making and was also planning to move closer to his brother.

 “The post mortem is unable to give a cause of death on the balance of probability but does state that there is no evidence of unnatural death.”

 - 1 Talented 24-year-old opens new bakery in village